dimforge/ncollide/miscelaneous/README.md

 # Miscelanous

-Besides the main collision detection and mesh generation related features, **ncollide** exposes a number of unclassified geometric operations that are used internally by the library.
+Besides the main collision detection and mesh generation related features, **ncollide** exposes a number of unclassified operations that are used internally by the library.
 Those operations are exported by the `utils` module.
-Here are listed the most useful operations, most of them being dimension-generic (no matter which version of **ncollide** you use):
+Here are listed some useful operations.
+Most of them are dimension-generic (no matter which version of **ncollide** you use):

 | Function                    | Description                                          |
 |--                           | --                                                   |